midyer19/MovieLens-EDA/README.md

 - gender: Gender of the user
 - occupation: Occupation of the user
 - zip code: Zip code of the use

-### `Objective:`
-- To explore each dataset and document findings.
-- Exploratory Data Analysis
-- Visualization using Python
-- Pandas – groupby, merging